Su-Terry/Judge/README.md

 What if I got WA and I want to look up the test data
 ---
-The test datas are in the "io/" folders \
-in1.txt, in2.txt are inputs \
+The test datas are in the "io/" folder in1.txt, in2.txt are inputs \
 out1.txt, out2.txt are outputs by your program \
 ans1.txt, ans2.txt are outputs from the judge